 A planner helps you with two important goals.
 First, they help you balance near-term and long-term planning.
 Second, they provide regular financial check-ups to confirm you are on track.
 You should have a check up annually, if possible, but at least every three years and at any major life event.

 If you’re building a business, have a sense of your exit strategy.
-Will a family member take over the business, will you sell it, or do you have a different exit strategy?
+Will a family member take over the business, will you sell it, or do you have a different plan?
 It takes several years to implement an exit strategy, so start well before you want to retire.

 About 10 Years Out